-Entrepreneur Nora Khaldi to compete for Ireland in TEDx event
+Mathematician and entrepreneur Nora Khaldi will compete for Ireland in a TEDx event called "Made in Europe"organised by the European Union.

 It will see participants from the 28 member states assembled in Luxembourg in November where they will present solutions to societal challenges such as the delivery of healthcare and climate change.